Mount Rushmore: National Memorial site description

+Remote view of Mt.
+Rushmore, from the CC Gideon Tunnel on Iron Mountain Rd.

 Hall of Records

 The uncompleted Hall of Records, located near the mountain top, in a crag behind Lincoln's head.
 The 1998 time capsule can be seen at the entrance.

 Borglum originally envisioned a grand Hall of Records where America's greatest historical documents and artifacts, including the United States Constitution and Declaration of Independence, could be protected and exhibited for visitors.
 The Hall of Records was to be located in a vault that was cut into the interior of the mountain, with an entrance near the top, behind the presidential heads.
 Borglum envisioned the construction of a long series of stairways that would lead up the side of Mount Rushmore to the vault's entrance.

 Borglum and his workers managed to start the project, beginning a vault high on Mount Rushmore, in a crag behind the Abraham Lincoln figure.
 However, they only managed to cut about 70 feet into the rock, before work stopped in 1939 to focus on the heads.
 No further work on the Hall of Records was carried out after completion of the statues in 1941.
 No trail was ever built to the uncompleted vault and because of the general policy of keeping visitors away from the mountaintop, the vault has been off-limits to the public, except for a few individuals who have been allowed to document the site while accompanied by park rangers.

 In 1998, a stone time capsule was constructed inside the mouth of the cave housing 16 enamel panels with biographical and historical information about Mount Rushmore, as well as the texts of the documents Borglum wanted to preserve there.
 The repository consists of a teakwood box inside of a titanium vault placed in the ground with an engraved granite capstone.
 The capstone is typically covered by a wooden lid to further protect it from the elements.